Skip Navigation LinksHome > SSW Standards > SSW Rules > Rules To Better Business Intelligence

 1. In Enterprise Manager, create a new database to use for the meta data.
 Call it "OLAPMetaData".

-2. In Analysis Manager, right click on the server, select "Migrate Repository" and point it to your table in the database.
+2. In Analysis Manager, right click the server, select "Migrate Repository" and point it to your table in the database.

 OLAP Migrate Repository